google/closure-templates/documentation/dev/security.md

 and choosing an escaping scheme that makes sure the browser will interpret it the same way.

-So if we pass that same malicious input to an autoescaped template: (Note that only the `|noAutoescape`'s have been removed.)
+So if we pass that same malicious input to an autoescaped template:

 ```soy
 {template .foo autoescape="deprecated-contextual"}